-”.

 Notes

-1 This is a compilation of the Zoological Parks Authority Act 2001 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 20 October 2006 of the Zoological Parks Authority Act 2001 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table